 When you have such high-quality, complimentary dining as what you’ll find aboard Freedom of the Seas, then you really ought to take advantage of it and try all of the complimentary dining options available to you.

 The main dining rooms — Leonardo’s, Isaac’s and Galileo’s — all offer traditional, cruise line dining experiences, with sit-down, themed dining and upscale menus.
 You can usually find something on the menu to fit every diner in your party, even those who are a bit on the pickier side.
 All three serve food breakfast, lunch and dinner.

 Of course, you can’t miss the buffet.
 Cruise ships are somewhat notorious for their extensive buffets, with high-quality fare.
-The buffet aboard Freedom of the Seas is called Windjammer, and you’ll find a large array of self-serve stations that offer just about everything you could want, from breakfast to classic American cuisine to international cuisines.
+The buffet is called Windjammer, and you’ll find a large array of self-serve stations that offer just about everything you could want, from breakfast to classic American cuisine to international cuisines.